If you have tinnitus, you can understand how frustrating and worrisome it is for the approximately 50 million Americans who also suffer from it.

 Some people like to wear tinnitus maskers.
-These are small technical devices that fit into a hearing aid case and they are worn like a hearing aid.
-They play various sounds that are different to your tinnitus sounds.
+These are small technical devices that fit into a hearing aid case, and they are worn like a hearing aid.
+They play various sounds that are different from your tinnitus sounds.

 If you are concerned about your likelihood of getting tinnitus, or you have tinnitus and are struggling with it, we are here to help you.

-All About Hearing is Midland, Texas’s hearing care expert.
+All About Hearing is the hearing care experts in Midland, Texas.
 We are committed to caring for your hearing and overall wellbeing, ensuring that you get the most out of life.
 To begin your journey to better hearing, phone us today at 432-689-2220.